owaspidtraining/trainingowaspid2020.github.io/index.md

   "@context": "https://schema.org",
   "@type": "Event",
-  "name": "AppSec Indonesia - Summer of Security 2020", "description": "The OWASP Jakarta Chapter is hosting virtual AppSec Days on the last Tuesday and Wednesday in June, July, and August.
+  "name": "AppSec Indonesia - Summer of Security 2020", "description": "The OWASP Jakarta Chapter is hosting virtual AppSec Days on the last Tuesday and Wednesday in September.
         The trainings will begin at 12:00pm Eastern Time (USA)/6:00pm Central European Time.", "startDate": "2020-06-23",
   "endDate": "2020-08-26",